Short history of the National Research Foundation

 - Specialised research capacity at the National Research Facilities;

-- Strategic information accumulation and dissemination capability;
+- Strategic information management and dissemination systems;

 - Capacity to catalyse local and international science cooperation, networks and partnerships; and